Eddie Murphy Delirious

 Eddie Murphy Delirious is an American stand-up comedy television special directed by Bruce Gowers, written by and starring Eddie Murphy.
 The stand-up set became a TV Special for HBO on October 15, 1983.
 The 70-minute special was Murphy's first feature stand-up and the predecessor to the wide theatrical release in 1987, Eddie Murphy Raw.
 Delirious was also released as an album on October 24, 1983, titled Eddie Murphy: Comedian, which won Best Comedy Album at the 1984 Grammy Awards.

 Overview

 Unlike his acts on Saturday Night Live, Murphy's performance was very profane, saying the word fuck a total of 230 times, and shit 171 times.

-The show was recorded at DAR Constitution Hall in Washington, D.C.
+The show was recorded at DAR Constitution Hall in Washington, D.C. on August 17–18, 1983.